 - Current Michigan Registered Nurse (RN) licensure.
 Out-of-state or international students are welcome to apply but must submit a current RN license with application.
 After admission, an admitted student must submit Michigan RN licensure within two semesters.
 All applicants educated outside of the United States must be certified by the Commission on Graduates of Foreign Nursing Schools (CGFNS) to obtain Michigan licensure.
 [Additional requirements for CGFNS evaluation of NCLEX test eligibility are under review for winter 2024 and fall 2024 applicants.]
 More information regarding licensure for international students is available on the State of Michigan Licensing and Regulatory Affairs website.

 - A personal statement of goals for graduate study.

-- For information on program costs, please refer to the WSU tuition and fees schedule.
+Once all application materials are submitted and reviewed, qualified applicants will be invited to complete an interview.
+For information on program costs, please refer to the WSU tuition and fees schedule.

 Step 3: Accept your offer and watch your email

 Check your personal email for updates regarding your application.
 Once admitted, accept your offer of admission and check your Wayne State email regarding information on registration, important meetings and more.